pranaypadaliya11-maker/hack9sept/flow.md

 # Fettle — Flow

 How a request moves through the app, end to end: pages, clicks, API calls, and what happens in the database.
-Based on `public/index.html`, `server.js`, `db.js`, and `ARCHITECTURE.md`.

 ---